 It was through the generosity of the Government of Japan, which offered to provide headquarters facilities in Tokyo and to contribute US$100 million to establish an endowment fund, that UNU was able to launch its academic work in September 1975.

 The first UNU Council and the University’s first Rector, Dr. James M. Hester, were appointed in 1974, and on 20 January 1975 a formal inauguration ceremony for the University was held at its temporary headquarters building in Tokyo.
 It was there that UNU’s first priority programme areas — world hunger, natural resources, and human and social development — were framed.
-These priority areas have been refined and built upon over the ensuing three-plus decades to form the five thematic clusters that the UNU pursues today:
+These priority areas have been refined and built upon over the ensuing four decades to form the three thematic clusters that UNU pursues today:

 Since official commencement of its academic activities in 1975, UNU has worked to live up to its role as an international university by expanding partnerships with academic institutions around the world.
 During the tenure of the University’s second Rector, Dr. Soedjatmoko, the first UNU research and training institute — UNU-WIDER — was established in Helsinki, Finland, in March 1985.